Development of professional competencies: levels, methods and models. Definition of competencies

 - BUSINESS DEVELOPMENT

-- ACHIEVING RESULTS.
+- ACHIEVEMENT OF RESULTS.

-Some organizations present descriptions of entire "bundles" of competencies to reveal the nature of the competencies included in each set.
-For example, the competence cluster "Working with information" can be represented by the following phrase:
+Some organizations present descriptions of entire “bundles” of competencies to reveal the nature of the competencies included in each set.
+For example, the competency cluster “Working with information” can be represented by the following phrase:

 Volume is very important

-Follows predetermined decision-making procedures.
+Follows pre-established decision-making procedures.

-Performs customer service procedures strictly according to standards.
+Follows customer service procedures strictly according to standards.

 Model example

-This structure includes clusters of competencies, that is, it describes in detail the main elements and standards of behavior of employees in the course of a specific activity.
-The app is built that way.
+This structure includes clusters of competencies, that is, it describes in detail the main elements and standards of behavior of employees in the process of specific activities.
+The application is designed exactly this way.
 Figure 2 illustrates this using examples from the WORKING WITH PEOPLE cluster.

 Application of competencies

-efficiency and quality of work performance
+efficiency and quality of work

 cultural exchange